kashi618/ZenZone/writeup/Project WriteUp.md

 ### Brief
 It is estimated that 1 in 5 men and women struggle with depression and mental issues alone.
 For my Leaving Cert 2024 computer science project, I was assigned to create a "practical technological solution to problems relating to wellbeing".
+I wanted a way for people to log their feelings, and be able to look back on how they felt.
+By doing this, the user can get a deeper understanding of themselves.